A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Competitors’ Blogger Outreach Opportunities On Page Level

 To answer the question above, yes.
-You can get backlinks from your competitors’ sources.
+You can get competitors backlinks.
 But of course, you have to find them first.

 I’ll show you how.